Applicability of multi-component study on Bayesian searches for targeted anisotropic stochastic gravitational-wave

 where $\tau$ is the duration of the segment where the short Fourier transformation is performed to the time series and $\Delta f$ is the frequency resolution.
-The $\sum_t$ part in both equation is precomputed and stored to decrease the amount of computation time.
+The $\sum_t$ of both equations is precomputed and stored to decrease the computation time.